geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex3_Add_a_Domain.md

 # Module 2 - Lab 1 - Exercise 3 - Add a Custom Domain

 Not every company has just one domain; in fact, many companies have more than one domain.
-Adatum has purchased a new domain (xxxUPNxxx.xxxCustomDomainxxx.xxx; the exact name of which is provided by your lab hosting provider) that resides in Microsoft Azure and not on-premises.
+Adatum has just purchased a new domain (xxxUPNxxx.xxxCustomDomainxxx.xxx; the exact name of which is provided by your lab hosting provider) that resides in Microsoft Azure but not in Adatum's on-premises environment.
 To support Adatum’s new custom domain, your lab hosting provider took on the role of Adatum’s third-party domain registrar.

 In this exercise, you will gain experience adding this domain to Adatum' Microsoft 365 deployment.
 When you add a domain to Microsoft 365, it's called an accepted, or custom domain.
 Custom domains allow companies to have their own branding on emails and accounts so that customers can verify who is emailing them (for example, @contoso.com).
 When a company adds a new domain to Microsoft 365, it must also maintain the DNS records that are necessary to support the services required by the company for the new domain.

-Most companies do not personally manage their DNS records themselves; instead, they have a third-party resource that manages these records for them.
+Most companies do not personally manage their domains' DNS records themselves; instead, they have a third-party resource that manages these records for them.
 To assist in this effort, Microsoft 365 provides certain third-party domain registrars with an automation tool that automatically adds and replaces a company’s DNS records.
 The automation tool also federates the sign in credentials for the third-party registrars and Microsoft 365.
 Using a tool to automatically maintain DNS records is a much-welcomed improvement from the days when companies had to manually maintain these records, which oftentimes introduced human error into a rather complicated process.
 Because these tools eliminate the need to manually add the DNS records, they eliminate human error from the process.

-That being said, for the purposes of this lab, you will be asked to manually create the necessary DNS records required by this new custom domain.
+That being said, for the purpose of this lab, you will be asked to manually create the necessary DNS records required by this new custom domain.
 In the other Microsoft 365 training courses that use a custom domain (such as MS-101T00 and MS-030T00), the custom domain and its DNS records will be added into Adatum's Microsoft 365 deployment by the lab hosting provider, who will take on the role of the third-party domain registrar for Adatum.
 However, this MS-100T00 training course will task you with adding the domain and creating its required DNS records so that you gain experience and understanding of what the DNS records are about and why they are required for a new domain.

 ### Task 1 - Add a Custom Domain

 In your hosted lab environment, Adatum already has an existing on-premises domain titled **adatum.com**, along with a Microsoft 365 domain titled **xxxxxZZZZZZ.onmicrosoft.com**.
 In this lab, you will create a second Microsoft 365 domain for Adatum that will be titled **xxxUPNxxx.xxxCustomDomainxxx.xxx**; you will replace **xxxUPNxxx** with the UPN name assigned to your tenant by your lab hosting provider, and you will replace **xxxCustomDomainxxx.xxx** with your lab hosting provider's custom domain name.
-Your instructor will provide you with your lab hosting's provider's custom domain name as well as show you how to locate your UPN name.
+Your instructor will provide you with your lab hosting's provider's custom domain name as well as show you how to locate the UPN name.

 1. If you’re not logged into the LON-DC1 VM as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.

 2. If Windows PowerShell is still open from the previous exercise, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of Windows PowerShell just as you did before.
 Maximize your PowerShell window.

-3. At the command prompt, you should run the following command to create a new zone in DNS (remember to replace xxxUPNxxx with the unique UPN name assigned to your tenant by your lab hosting provider, and replace xxxCustomDomainxxx.xxx with your lab hosting provider's custom domain name): <br/>
+3. At the command prompt, you should run the following command to create a new zone in your on-premises DNS (remember to replace xxxUPNxxx with the unique UPN name assigned to your tenant by your lab hosting provider, and replace xxxCustomDomainxxx.xxx with your lab hosting provider's custom domain name): <br/>

 			dnscmd /zoneadd xxxUPNxxx.xxxCustomDomainxxx.xxx /DsPrimary

 4. Minimize your Windows PowerShell window (do NOT close it as you will use it later).